deckerego/Macropad_Hotkeys/README.md

 - The name that will show at the top of the OLED display
 - The sequential order that it will be shown when rotating the encoder dial
 - A list of macros, sorted by row
+- A list of macros for the rotary encoder

 Each macro consists of an LED color, a label to appear on the OLED display, and a sequence of keys.
 A "key" can be text, a keyboard key, a consumer control